petecarapetyan/webappwriter/docs/fins/installation/theParts.md

 As tedious as it is to have to check these folders to know which ones you want to be adjusting first, it can save you some time on incoming updates, later.

 It is especially helpful to prefer style.css and theme.css, and avoid themes.css, layout.css and markdown.css at all costs.
-This is the order in which css files are layered in:
+This is **the order css files** are layered in:

-variables.css [yours]
+- variables.css [yours]
-layout.css [fins-community]
+- layout.css [fins-community]
-markdown.css [fins-community]
+- markdown.css [fins-community]
-grid.css [fins-theme]
+- grid.css [fins-theme]
-themes.css [fins-community]
+- themes.css [fins-community]
-theme.css [fins-theme]
+- theme.css [fins-theme]
-style.css [yours]
+- style.css [yours]

 ## fins-community code